South Korea Country Commercial Guide

 Defense procurement is an active part of CS Korea’s portfolio.
 U.S. companies which sell both to the U.S. government and foreign governments should be cognizant of the importance given to military procurement in the Republic of Korea (ROK).

-A well-selected agent or representative should be able to provide their U.S. supplier or manufacturer with information about procurement plans as well as the status of their defense bids.
+A well-selected agent or representative should be able to provide the U.S. supplier or manufacturer with information about procurement plans as well as the status of their defense bids.
 Since the state of ROK’s defense community is highly mature, U.S. defense suppliers should only consider this market if they have a proven track record in the U.S. and/or in other Tier I countries.

-Companies seeking to supply their products or systems to the ROK military are required to register with DAPA.
+U.S. companies seeking to supply their products or systems to the ROK military are required to register with DAPA.
 For more information on the registration and bidding process, please refer to DAPA’s website.

 Financing of Projects

 Project financing (PF) is designed to facilitate the funding of large-scale projects.
 The concept was first introduced in Korea to finance a highway construction project between Seoul and the Incheon International Airport.
-The government’s decision to introduce this financing technique was prompted by the need to boost domestic demand by stimulating investments in large-scale projects, including housing construction and social infrastructure facilities.
+The government’s decision to introduce this financing technique was prompted by the need to boost domestic demand by stimulating investments in large-scale projects including housing construction and social infrastructure facilities.

 Most of Korea’s social overhead capital (SOC) projects are funded through PF.
-PF is also used to finance private sector projects, including real estate development and buy-outs of financially-troubled companies.
+PF is also used to finance private sector projects including real estate development and buy-outs of financially troubled companies.
 Several Korean and foreign banks provide PF and offer venture capital investment programs for social infrastructure projects, private projects, and SMEs in Korea.
-These banks support companies through direct equity investments, although domestic companies generally have access to local funding and to informal and secondary financial markets charging higher interest rates.
-Debentures are also used as a financing alternative, although slightly more expensive than bank financing.
-Finally, financing in the form of long-term debt is available from the Korea Development Bank (KDB), but generally for high-priority industries.
+These banks support companies through direct equity investments although domestic companies generally have access to local funding and to informal and secondary financial markets charging higher interest rates.
+Debentures are also used as a financing alternative and often provide a competitive edge over traditional bank financing for highly rated firms.

 ×